Check vehicle requirements

 Fuel types

-Pick your grade — U91, E10, diesel, premium diesel, P95, P98, LPG or alternative fuels — and see where its price cycle sits across Australia, plus current prices at local stations.
+Pick your grade (U91, E10, diesel, premium diesel, P95, P98, LPG or alternative fuels), then see where its price cycle sits across Australia and compare reported prices at local stations.

 12